Now what? How Belgium's government formation works

 While most eyes will be on the formation of the Federal Government, Belgians also voted in the regional elections this weekend, meaning that Flanders, the Brussels-Capital Region and Wallonia will also form new governments.

 "At the regional level, the formation process works mainly the same as at the federal level," Sinardet said.
-"We divided Belgium into different regions but we actually created a lot of mini-Belgiums – the country's political culture and customs of Belgium were just copy-pasted to Flanders, Wallonia and Brussels."
+"We divided Belgium into different regions but we actually created a lot of mini-Belgiums – the country's political culture and customs were just copy-pasted to Flanders, Wallonia and Brussels."

 A large Belgian flag with the Flemish lion and the Walloon rooster embracing each other.
 Credit: Belga / Julien Warnand